 APA’s corporate headquarters are in Tacoma, Washington.
 A regional quality testing laboratory is located in Atlanta, Georgia.

 The Voice of an Industry

-APA members are comprised of well-known industry leaders, whose mills produce the majority of the structural wood panel products manufactured in North America, plus a host of engineered wood products that include glued laminated timber (glulam), composite panels, wood I-joists, and structural composite lumber.
+APA members are comprised of well-known industry leaders, whose mills produce the majority of the structural wood panel products manufactured in North America, plus a host of engineered wood products that include glued laminated timber (glulam), cross-laminated timber (CLT), wood I-joists and structural composite lumber.

-APA represents approximately 160 member mills in 23 states and seven provinces.
+APA represents approximately 175 member mills in 24 states and seven provinces.
 APA income is based on member dues and other client fees.
-APA is governed by its members through a Board of Trustees and several member advisory committees that set policy, review strategy, and oversee implementation of strategic plans and programs.
+APA is governed by its members through a Board of Trustees and several member advisory committees that set policy, review strategy and oversee implementation of strategic plans and programs.

 The Mark of Quality